 You can download and print out your own copy of the Senior Safety Tips for Winter Checklist below for free – no strings attached !

-What weekly safety checks should I be doing for my elderly parents ?
+Weekly safety checks for elderly parents in their homes ?

-In addition to all these seasonal safety checks, you have to keep up all you regular checks to keep the risk of falls and other accidents to a minimum.
+In addition to all these seasonal safety checks, you have to keep up all your regular checks to keep the risk of falls and other accidents to a minimum.

 And you can do this, and it will reduce the chances of accidents.